Leading Through Innovation

 Protecting Our Families & Our Healthcare

 Advocating for All Families

-President Barack Obama signed a historic memorandum in 2010 that protects the visitation and healthcare decision-making rights of LGBT people.
+President Barack Obama signed a historic memorandum in 2010 that protects the visitation and healthcare decision-making rights of LGBTQ people.
 All hospitals that participate in Medicare or Medicaid must now respect the rights of all patients to designate visitors and must respect all patients' advance directives.
 HRC worked with White House and Department of Health and Human Services staff in support of the memorandum.
-In addition, the HRC Foundation worked for years to encourage hospitals and other healthcare providers to adopt pro-LGBT policies.
+In addition, the HRC Foundation worked for years to encourage hospitals and other healthcare providers to adopt pro-LGBTQ policies.

-The All Children-All Families initiative seeks to enhance LGBT cultural competence among child welfare professionals and educate LGBT people about opportunities to become foster or adoptive parents to waiting children.
+The All Children-All Families initiative seeks to enhance LGBTQ cultural competence among child welfare professionals and educate LGBT people about opportunities to become foster or adoptive parents to waiting children.
 As of January 2013, 67 agencies across the country are participating in ACAF, 30 of which have been designated as “Leaders in Supporting and Serving LGBT Families,” having met each of ACAF’s 10 benchmarks of LGBT competence.